ryanwentzel/ryanwentzel/README.md

 ## Hi, I'm Ryan 👋

-I pastor a church in Southern California.
-I preach, teach, and write.
-I walk with others through some of life’s most difficult experiences.
+Software engineer with 10 years of experience in full-stack development and cloud platforms, combined with 8+ years of senior leadership in mission-driven organizations.
+Skilled in delivering impactful, user-centered software solutions.
+Brings a unique combination of technical background, strategic thinking, and people-focused leadership.

-As a software engineer, I worked on [basespace](https://github.com/basespace), among other things.
+I worked on [basespace](https://github.com/basespace), among other things.

 ---
 You can find me at [ryanlwentzel.com](https://ryanlwentzel.com/) or get in touch with me via [email](mailto:hi@ryanlwentzel.com).